jg100/tfidf-sentiment-analysis/README.md

 ##About the program
 In the tfidfNaiveBayes folder contains the tfidf and multinomial naive bayes implementation

-The moveReviews.py can be ignore.
-It a python script to move the reviews to the four folders inside.
+The moveReviews.py can be ignorse.
+It is a python script to move the reviews to the four folders inside.

 The tfidf-NaiveBayes.py file is where the implementation occurs.